SONYASONAY/ai-companion/README.md

 **Needed skills**

-Needed skills/help might be UX/UI designer for empathetic interface, NLP engineer for better emotion detection and Legal advisor on data protection laws.
+Needed skills might be UX/UI designer for empathetic interface, NLP engineer for better emotion detection and Legal advisor on data protection laws

 **Acknowledgments**

-1) Inspired by Woebot, Wysa, and AI-based journaling tools
+1) Inspired by Woebot, Wysa, and AI based journaling tools

-2) Uses datasets such as GoEmotions by Google / Creative Commons
+2) Uses datasets such as GoEmotions by Google or Creative Commons

 3) Thanks to OpenAI and HuggingFace for foundational NLP models